airalab/learning-center/en/lesson_4_wallet.md

 In this lesson we are going to create `SharesSale` contract to sell some DAO shares (in exchange for ETH).

-Find `Factory Core` -> `Aira BuilderShareSale` builder address.
+Find the `Factory Core` -> `Aira BuilderShareSale` builder address.
 Please check previous lessons if you don't know how to do that.

 Add `Aira BuilderShareSale` contract to your contracts list.